DonaldWhyte/high-performance-data-processing-in-python/contents.md

 _note_
 A NumPy array in its simplest form is a Python object build around a C array.
 That is, it has a pointer to a contiguous data buffer of values.

+`data` is pointer indicating the memory address of the first byte in the array.

+`dtype` indicates the type of elements stored in the array.

+`shape` indicates the shape of the array.
+That is, it defines the dimensionality of the data in the array and how many elements the array stores for each dimension.

+The `strides` are the number of bytes that should be skipped in memory to go to the next element.
+If your strides are (32, 8), you need to proceed 8 bytes to get to the next column and 32 bytes to move to the next row.

+`flags` is a set of configurable flags we don't need to cover here.

 ### Python View
 ![python_view](images/python_view.svg)